Leuven: Sport

 Leuven was voted European City of Sport for 2021, highlighted by hosting the UCI Road World Championships, which will follow several routes of the Grote Prijs Jef Scherens, a yearly cycling race in and around Leuven.
 The city also hosts the start of the Brabantse Pijl, a semi-classic race and the Cyclocross Leuven is a cyclo-cross race held each year in January.

 The main football club of the municipality is Oud-Heverlee Leuven, successor of prior clubs Daring Club Leuven and Stade Leuven.
 Both the men's team and OH Leuven women play at the highest level.
 The city's prime basketball team is the Leuven Bears, they play their home games at the SportOase.
-Other known top-tier teams include IHC Leuven (ice hockey), KHC Leuven (field hockey) and VC Haasrode-Leuven (volleyball).
+Other known top-tier teams include IHC Leuven (ice hockey), KHC Leuven (field hockey), Leuven aquatics (waterpolo) and VC Haasrode-Leuven (volleyball).
 Daring Club Leuven Atletiek is one of the oldest athletics clubs in Belgium, where 1964 Olympic gold medallist Gaston Roelants was a member.